AmberBui/Consumer-Behavior_SQL-Project/README.md

 The oldest birth year is 1893, and the youngest is 1996, with the analysis year being 2025, indicating that the data is outdated.

-**Objective:** Segment by age group, income and analyze purchasing behaviors.
+**Objective:** Segment by age group, income, and analyze purchasing behaviors.

 ```sql
 WITH CustomerSegments AS (